david-s-svedberg/pebble-nicotine/README.md

-# Meds
+# Wean/Nocotine

 ## App Description

-Nicotine is an alarm app for spacing out the intake of nicotine.
+Nicotine is an alarm app for spacing out (and hopefully decreasing) the intake of nicotine or other substances.

 ## Build